ARM-software/arm-trusted-firmware/docs/firmware-design.md

 reset and system control.
 BL2 loads the optional BL3-0 image from platform storage into a platform-specific region of secure memory.
 The subsequent handling of BL3-0 is platform specific.
-For example, on the Juno ARM development platform port the image is transferred into SCP memory using the SCPI protocol after being loaded in the trusted SRAM memory at address `0x04009000`.
+For example, on the Juno ARM development platform port the image is transferred into SCP's internal memory using the Boot Over MHU (BOM) protocol after being loaded in the trusted SRAM memory.
 The SCP executes BL3-0 and signals to the Application Processor (AP) for BL2 execution to continue.